-- Hence, for airborne particle measurements the calculated particle concentrations from UCASS 648 detections based on GPS or pressure ascent rates may introduce errors of up to 30 %.
-Real-time 649 TFS data would reduce this uncertainty by ensuring that the actual air volume of the samples is 650 651 determined independently of external conditions.
-The integration of the TFS into the UCASS therefore represents an improvement in the methodology of measuring aerosol and cloud 652 653 droplet concentrations up to 7.5 km.
-By providing direct and precise flow velocity 654 measurements, the TFS avoids the limitations of GPS or p-based methods, including errors caused by payload movements, gusts, wind shear, and flow deviations caused by the shape of 655 656 the UCASS housing.
-Field tests confirmed that this approach leads to more accurate 657 assessments of air volumes in the samples and can reduce uncertainty in calculating particle number concentrations.
-658 - The knowledge gained may motivate future modifications and improvements in the further development of the balloon-borne UCASS instrument.
-The robust three-point calibration methods applied in this study facilitate the technical effort involved in integrating TFS into a modified UCASS.
-This work can provide a basis for improved vertical profiling of aerosols and cloud elements with cost-effective and flexible instruments such as UCASS.
+- which is affected by the pendulum motion and rotation of the payload and their superposition, is - hardly reproducible or quantifiable.
+This ultimately underlines the need for a continuous - measurement of the actual internal UCASS flow during the entire flight. - Hence, for airborne particle measurements the calculated particle concentrations from UCASS - detections based on GPS or pressure ascent rates may introduce errors of up to 30 %.
+Real-time - TFS data would reduce this uncertainty by ensuring that the actual air volume of the samples is - determined independently of external conditions.
+The integration of the TFS into the UCASS - therefore represents an improvement in the methodology of measuring aerosol and cloud droplet - 638 concentrations up to 7.5 km.
+By providing direct and precise flow velocity measurements, the TFS - avoids the limitations of GPS or p-based methods, including errors caused by payload movements, - 640 gusts, wind shear, and flow deviations caused by the shape of the UCASS housing.
+Field tests - confirmed that this approach leads to more accurate assessments of air volumes in the samples - and can reduce uncertainty in calculating particle number concentrations. - The knowledge gained may motivate future modifications and improvements in the further - development of the balloon-borne UCASS instrument.
+The robust three-point calibration methods - applied in this study facilitate the technical effort involved in integrating TFS into a modified - 646 UCASS.
+This work can provide a basis for improved vertical profiling of aerosols and cloud - elements with cost-effective and flexible instruments such as UCASS.

-664 Code and data availability ¶
+Code and data availability

-- Both data and the program code are available in a repository via - 666 "https://doi.org/10.5281/zenodo.15519552". - 667 "scipy.optimise.curve_fit" ((Scipy-Community, 2023)) - 668 Data availability ¶ - 669 to be announce ¶
+- Both data and the program code are available in a repository via - 650 "https://doi.org/10.5281/zenodo.15519552".

-670 Author contribution
+Author contribution

-- $\,$ SJ performed the calibrations, reporting and optimised technical designs.
+- 652 SJ performed the calibrations, reporting and optimised technical designs.
 SJ, RW, KK wrote the - article with contributions by JG, CS, WS, LKE, LV and HT.
-LV, LKE and CvG ensured the technical - operability of the TFS-equipped UCASS instruments (supported by JG, CS, WS) and the balloon - 674 gondola during field missions.
-HT (forecasting), LKE (preparation and launch) and KK, SJ - 675 (recovery) contributed invaluably to successful balloon soundings.
+LV, LKE and CvG ensured the technical - operability of the TFS-equipped UCASS instruments (supported by JG, CS, WS) and the balloon - 655 gondola during field missions.
+HT (forecasting), LKE (preparation and launch) and KK, SJ - 656 (recovery) contributed invaluably to successful balloon soundings.

-676 Competing interests
+Competing interests